ImRahulkr54/OTP-9212-Wishlist-Functionality-for-Product-Listing-Page-on-SCA-Website/README.md

 # OTP-9212-Wishlist-Functionality-for-Product-Listing-Page-on-SCA-Website
-This is an extension to add a Wishlist Functionality in PLP Page!
+This is an extension to add a Wishlist Functionality on Product Listing Page!